 "This is my dog; my Vet said she was a smooth-haired Lurcher.
 I bought her five years ago from Harper Hey near Bellevue Racetrack.
-I think she is the result of a mating between a Greyhound and father 'unknown.’
-Beautiful nature, runs in a wide circle when out for walks, chases anything that moves, my three cats beat her up from an early age, but woe betide any strange felines that come into our garden!!
+I think she is the result of a mating between a Greyhound and father 'unknown.
+She has a beautiful nature, runs in a wide circle when out for walks, chases anything that moves, my three cats beat her up from an early age, but woe betide any strange felines that come into our garden!!
 Always had Boxers in the past but she was found in the canal and all the other pups were dead, so how could I resist?"

 Connie the Lurcher, owned by Rachel Cartwright